Julius Caesar (judge): Career

 Caesar was noted for his persistent striving for advancement and for financial reward in the time of Queen Elizabeth.
 He was a general commissioner on piracy in October 1581.
 In 1583 he was counsel to the City of London and commissary of his friend John Aylmer, the Bishop of London in Middlesex, Hertfordshire and Essex.
 On 5 March 1584 he was awarded a law degree at Oxford, and became doctor of canon law.
 In 1584, he was appointed Judge of the High Court of Admiralty until 1605, and was an advocate of Doctors' Commons in 1586.
 In 1588 he became a master in chancery.
 He was elected MP for Reigate in 1589.
 He became Bencher of the Inner Temple in 1590 and was Master of Requests Extraordinary of Court of Requests in 1591.
 He became JP from 1592 and was governor of mineral and battery works in 1593.
 Also in 1593 he was elected MP for Bletchingley.
 He was treasurer of the Inner Temple in 1593.
 He became Master of Requests Ordinary of Court of Requests in 1595 and Master of St Katherine's Hospital in 1596.
 In 1597 he was elected MP for Windsor and was re-elected MP for Windsor in 1601.

 Queen Elizabeth, on her way to Nonsuch Palace, paid him a visit at his house at Mitcham on 12 September 1598.
 She spent the night of the 12th there, and dined with him the next day.
+He had hosted her on previous occasions.

-In the reign of King James, Caesar acquired extensive property, particularly in Hertfordshire, and achieved greater influence and political importance.
+In the reign of King James I, Caesar acquired extensive property, particularly in Hertfordshire, and achieved greater influence and political importance.
 He was knighted at Greenwich by King James in May 1603.
 He also became ecclesiastical commissioner for the Province of Canterbury in 1603.
 In 1606 he was elected MP for Middlesex.
 He was Chancellor and Under Treasurer of the Exchequer from 1606 to 1614.
 In 1607 he was appointed to the Privy Council.
 In 1614 he was appointed Master of the Rolls, an office which he held till his death in 1636.
 He was re-elected MP for Middlesex in 1614.
 In 1621 he became first commissioner for the great seal and was elected MP for Maldon.
 He was commissioner to inquire into operation of the poor law from 1631 to 1633.